gabbyedgar/StackTrek_Bio-page/README.md

 Navigation Links: Provide links to relevant sections or popular pages on the website so visitors can easily navigate to other content.

-Custom Illustration or Graphics: Add a customizable placeholder for a custom illustration, graphic, or humorous image that matches the website's theme and personality.
+Custom Illustration or Graphics: Add a customizable placeholder for a custom illustration or humorous image that matches the website's theme and personality.
 This will make the page visually engaging and easy to personalize for different projects.

 Return to Homepage: Include a prominent button or link to redirect users back to the homepage.
 It's a good way to guide them back to familiar territory.